 2.3.
 Conformance Classes

-This standard identifies one “Core” conformance class.
+This Standard identifies one “Core” conformance class.
 This conformance class defines the conformance criteria for the requirements defined in one “Core” requirements class.
 The tests this conformance class are documented in Annex A. These tests are organized by Requirements Class.
 So an implementation of the Core conformance class must pass all tests specified in Annex A for the Core Requirements Class.

 The POI Conceptual Model is defined by the POI UML model.
 This Standard is a representation of that UML model in document form.
 In the case of a discrepancy between the UML model and this document, the UML model takes precedence.